 If the barking continues to be an issue after this period of time, you must provide written evidence to us in order for further action to be taken.
 The attached barking dog noise complaint form and diary sheet must be completed and returned too.

 Using the 'Dear dog owner' letter

-Included in this information kit is a ‘Dear dog owner’ communication letter, designed to help you and your neighbour communicate anonymously, if you feel you are unable to approach your neighbour, and to prevent any possible escalation of the issue into a neighbourhood dispute.
-DO NOT leave it too long to try to convey your concerns as this can lead to a build up of frustrations and defensive attitudes from both sides.
+Included in this information kit is a ‘Dear dog owner’ communication letter.
+It is designed to help you and your neighbour communicate anonymously if you feel you are unable to approach your neighbour and to prevent any possible escalation of the issue into a neighbourhood dispute.
+DO NOT leave it too long to try to convey your concerns as this can lead to a build-up of frustrations and defensive attitudes from both sides.

 If you would prefer a formal mediation process to resolve the issue amicably, please contact the Dispute Resolution Centre, which can provide a free mediation service to work through the issue.
 Mediation helps people settle disputes without going to court.
 Taking part in mediation can save time, legal fees and court costs for you and the community.
 For more information on applying for mediation, contact your nearest Dispute Resolution Centre, or visit the Queensland Government website.

 The best way to resolve an issue with a neighbour, whatever it is about, is by talking with them face-to-face.
 Face-to-face is much better and far more effective than phone calls, emails, letters and messages.
 Before talking with the other person, think about what you want to say.
 It is important to state clearly what the problem is and how you feel about it.

 - Choose a good time to approach the other person to arrange a convenient meeting time so neither you are rushed.

 - Do not bring up the issue when the other person is on their way to work, or trying to get their children off to school, or are about to cook dinner.
 They will not be in the right frame of mind to talk if they are under stress or time constraints.